Indonesia, Japan affirm deeper ties during Abe's Asian tour

 BOGOR, Indonesia (AP) — Japan and Indonesia on Sunday affirmed a deepening of economic and political ties during a visit by Japanese Prime Minister Shinzo Abe, who is using a four-nation tour of Asia to underscore his government’s role in countering China’s assertiveness in the South China Sea.

-After meeting with Abe, Indonesian President Joko “Jokowi” Widodo said the increase in Japanese investment in Indonesia, Southeast Asia’s largest economy, has been “very significant,” more than doubling to $4.5 billion in January-September of last year.
+After meeting with Abe, Indonesian President Joko “Jokowi” Widodo said the increase in Japanese investment in Indonesia, Southeast Asia’s largest economy, has been “very significant,” doubling to $4.5 billion in January-September of last year.

-He said the countries agreed that their defense and foreign ministers will meet in Indonesia this year under a new forum they established in 2015 to increase maritime cooperation.
+He said the meeting was “warm, open and productive,” and that the countries agreed that their defense and foreign ministers would meet in Indonesia this year under a new forum they established in 2015 to increase maritime cooperation.

-Jokowi said there were agreements on development of a deep-sea port and the Masela gas field in Indonesia, and for preliminary discussions of a Jakarta-Surabaya rail line.
-He did not give specifics.
+Jokowi said there were agreements on development of the Patimba deep-sea port and the Masela gas field in Indonesia, and for preliminary discussions on a Jakarta-Surabaya rail line.

 Most Read Stories